The Certificate Programme Structural Fire Protection

 Objective and degree

-The Certificate programme provides the participants with the opportunity to acquire and consolidate fire protection-specific knowledge in order to expertly tackle fire protection-relevant tasks in the planning, implementation and rebuilding phases of buildings.
+The Certificate programme provides the participants with the opportunity to acquire and consolidate fire protection-specific knowledge in order to specialise as Construction Supervisor Fire Protection, Specialist Planner Fire Protection in Existing Contexts or Official Expert Fire Protection Planning and thus be able to work on fire protection-relevant tasks in the planning, implementation and rebuilding phases of buildings.

 - Defensive fire protection,